Back Injury Compensation Claim

 Those which have been involved in direct trauma to the back, spine, or neck region (such as a car wreck or from having something fall directly onto the back) due to someone else’s negligence have grounds for a claim.

 If you have undergone surgery on your back and your back condition has worsened including but not limited to inflammation of the spinal discs, a decrease in flexibility, the inability to lift your arms properly, neck pain, or the inability to sit or stand for prolonged periods of time you may have grounds for a claim.

-Individuals which have been misdiagnosed on their back injury or did not receive the full diagnosis as to the severity of their back injury from a medical staff, practitioner or doctor may have grounds for compensation.
+Individuals who have been misdiagnosed on their back injury or did not receive the full diagnosis as to the severity of their back injury from medical staff, practitioner or doctor may have grounds for compensation.